Redresses of the T'Pau

 DS9: Captive Pursuit

-When the miniature was rebuilt to serve as Tosk's ship, some parts were added.
+The Tosk ship was created from a mold of the original T'Pau, and some parts were added.
 We can see two pairs of flipper-like wings that were added to the boxy main body.
 In addition, a large section was added to the upper aft end of the ship.cockpit set of the Nenebek was modified for the interior of the Tosk ship, as it is already described in another article.

-The hull of the ship was completely repainted in rust brown/red.
-No Vulcan characters and no IDIC symbols are visible any longer.
-New, rather faint characters are now placed a little higher on the side of the ring hull.
+The hull of the ship was completely painted in rust brown/red.
+No Vulcan characters and no IDIC symbols are visible.
+It is unknown if they were ever present of this second copy of the design.
+Rather faint characters were placed a little higher on the side of the ring hull.
 In addition, white stripes were attached in various places.
 Small tubes were added to the tips of the ring area of the ship.

 DS9: For the Cause

-When the model was finally seen again as a Vulcan ship in "For the Cause", some changes were reverted, but most others were retained.
+When the design was finally seen again as a Vulcan ship in "For the Cause", some changes were reverted, but most others were retained.
 The hull of the ship is still rust-red/brown and the white stripes are still there.
 The four pointed wings were all removed, but the cockpit area and the tubes on the sides of the ship are still there.
 A new part was placed where the cockpit window was on Tosk's ship.
-In "For the Cause" the ship had to look much bigger again, and the the cockpit windows would have been a visual cue of a small ship.
+In "For the Cause" the ship had to look much bigger again, and the cockpit windows would have been a visual cue of a small ship.
 The question is why the window wasn't simply overpainted.
 Was the plan to revisit the story about the hunters and Tosk?
+Also, why wasn't the original T'Pau available any more?
 Anyway, the model in its partially reconstructed form has more in common with the Tosk ship than with its original Vulcan appearance.

-There are photos of all three stages of the evolution of the miniature: the original appearance as the T'Pau in TNG: "Unification II", the Tosk ship in DS9: "Captive Pursuit" and the reconstructed Vulcan freighter in DS9: "For the Cause" ("T'Pau variant" in the Starship Database).
-The latter is how the miniature looks still today and was on auction two times (Christies in 2006, Julien's auctions in 2019).
-On the newest photos from the auctions, we can even recognize the traces of glue where the wings were attached and that apparently were not overpainted.
+There are photos of all three stages of the evolution of the design: the original appearance as the T'Pau in TNG: "Unification II", the Tosk ship in DS9: "Captive Pursuit" and the reconstructed Vulcan freighter in DS9: "For the Cause" ("T'Pau variant" in the Starship Database).
+The original T'Pau miniature belongs to a collector and still looks like in "Unification II".
+The latter is how the second miniature looks today and was on auction three times (Christies in 2006, Julien's auctions in 2019 and 2021).
+On the photos from the more recent auctions, we can even recognize the traces of glue where the wings were attached and that apparently were not overpainted.

 Highlighted in green on our comparison image are all parts that were added for the Tosk ship and never removed: the cockpit superstructure and the lateral tubes.
 Additions for the Tosk ship that were later ripped off are marked in purple: the four pointed wings.
 We are not completely sure about the curved strut on the underside, between the main hull and the ring.
 This likely is a part of the model and looks like the same style as the wings.
 If it was added for the Tosk ship, it too was later removed.
 Finally, in red, we can see the part that was added as a cover for the cockpit window.